openrewrite/rewrite-docs/docs/recipes/codemods/cleanup/vue/spaceinfixops.md

 ## Usage

 This recipe has no required configuration options.
-Moderne users can run it via the Moderne CLI:
+Users of Moderne run it via the Moderne CLI:
 <Tabs groupId="projectType">